 What it Sounds Like:

-Disciple is bold in their mission.
+Disciple is bold in its mission.
 Their mission is to share the Gospel and love people through the music God has given them.
 Kevin Young explains this well, if you ever make it to a concert, you should know he will be unashamed in his love for Christ and their lyrics show it well.
 "Reanimate" takes a unique perspective of Jesus taking up the sins of mankind, with a bridge that proclaims the Biblical truth of "He who knew no sin has become sin for us" (2 Corinthians 5:21).
-"Fire Away" begins with the album title in the beginning, "Your love letter's a kill shot, tearing through my soul till nothing's left".
-It challenges us to say, "If my heart is the target, fire away".
+"Fire Away" begins with the album title in the beginning, "Your love letter's a kill shot, tearing through my soul till nothing's left."
+It challenges us to say, "If my heart is the target, fire away."
 Only a full surrender will suffice for Jesus.
 Thematically, this album tackles suffering, hopelessness, addiction, pain, and internal struggles.
-Whether the songs give words to our suffering, or offer hope and a way out, each song has an audience it can reach.
+Whether the songs give words to our suffering or offer hope and a way out, each song has an audience it can reach.

 Best Song on the Record: